|

 unexpected locations, I decided to investigate.

-On a hunch, a tried a
+On a hunch, I tried a Google image

 search for “geese